 - Explore Bled Castle and drink a coffee - 2 hours.

 - Experience Vintgar Gorge on the short circular trail - 3 hours.

 - Have lunch at one of the restaurants and enjoy the view.

 - In summer: Go swimming in this pleasant water and enjoy the breathtaking scenery.

 Adora Luxury Hotel

 The hotel has truly a beautiful location in front of the lake.
 Rooms are newly renovated in 2020.
 There is a fantastic wellness area on top of the hotel with an awesome view of Lake Bled.
-The restaurant offers a high food quality and the staff is very helpful.
-You can rent a bike at the reception which is perfect during the summer months.
+The restaurant offers a high food quality.
+The Bled Cake was invented in the kitchen of this hotel.
+The staff walks the extra mile for you.
+And You can rent a bike at the reception which is perfect during the summer months.